Kid and Balance

 Analysis (based on intellect above)

 - Gevurah reacts by judging, “The Hammer with its EMP could do that.
-But there are risks.” (“Begin with the end in mind” – another Stephen Cove “7 Habits” concept.)
+But there are risks.” (“Begin with the end in mind” – another Stephen Covey “7 Habits” concept.)
+This is like the counter-saying, “Look before you leap.”

 - Tiferet balances out the plusses and minuses regarding opening the gate in this manner.